 Each member body should consult IRG N1183 on IDS creation finalized at IRG Meeting No. 25.
-It should be noted that in addition to the CDC (Character Description Components) defined in IRG N1183, all unified CJK ideographs accepted by ISO 10646 in its amendments are also qualified as CDC in constructing IDS1.
+It should be noted that in addition to the CDC (Character Description Components) defined in IRG N1183, all CJK Unified Ideographs accepted by ISO 10646 in its amendments are also qualified as CDC in constructing IDS.